-Specific areas of interest within the special education program include autism, applied behavior analysis, generic special education, orientation and mobility, visual impairment, deafblindness, deaf education, and special education transition.
+Specific areas of interest within the special education program include autism, applied behavior analysis, generic special education, orientation and mobility, visual impairment, deafblindness, and deaf education.

 A minimum of 36 hours is required for the master’s degree.
-Additional hours are required for certain certificates, including educational diagnostician.
+Additional hours are required for certain certificates.
 Students may select to write a thesis or complete the non-thesis route.
-A majority of the courses in the master’s program in special education are available online.
+Most of the courses in the master’s program in special education are available online.

-Special education program applicants for the post-baccalaureate, certification, master’s, or doctoral program must complete an application found at https://www.depts.ttu.edu/education/graduate/.
+Special education program applicants for the certification, master’s, or doctoral program must complete an application found at www.depts.ttu.edu/education/graduate/.
 Acceptance to the master’s program does not guarantee later acceptance to the doctoral program.
 For additional information, visit www.educ.ttu.edu.
-For information about the undergraduate Bachelor of Science in Multidisciplinary Studies leading to a special education certificate, refer to the Department of Teacher Education section .